EconverseAG/econverse-components/docs/ShippingSimulator.md

 # Shipping Simulator

-The Econverse Components' shipping simulator features six components and a context provider to give flexibility for any layout you want.
-Before we begin, here are all the components we are going to use:
+The Econverse Components' shipping simulator features four components and a context provider to give flexibility for any layout you want.
+Check [Related Components](#related-components) section for more information.

-- ShippingSimulatorProvider
-- ShippingSimulatorForm
-- ShippingSimulatorInput
-- ShippingSimulatorSubmit
-- ShippingSimulatorErrorMessage
-- TranslatedEstimate

 ## Configuration